A film about Northwest hip-hop from 1994

 One of the earliest modern usages of the word ‘woke’ came in a 1962 New York Times article titled “Phrases And Words You Might Hear Today In Harlem.”
 Now in 2021, the word has developed to mean essentially alertness to racial or social injustice.

 Spyc-E raps in a hurry-up-slow-down cycle, suddenly blasting words at a million miles per hour, and then pausing with barely a whisper, before rapping some more.
 Words pile up, tied with strings in express mail bundles.
 The density of this release cannot be overstated.
-One primary lyrical topic here is how 400 years of slavery created a stamp on America that generations have struggled to erode.
+One primary lyrical topic here is how the slave trade created a stamp on America that generations since the Civil War have struggled to erode.
 She wants people to take power over their destinies by knowing who they are inside.
 Her vocal dexterity could easily be compared to the legendary E-40, whose dips and dives make his raps so much more layered with emphasis.
-Many of the tracks on As far as Eye can See take a big-picture look at social and political issues from 30,000 feet.
+Many of the tracks on As Far As Eye Can See take a big-picture look at social and political issues from 30,000 feet.
 In “And We Mad” she prophetically raps, “dissatisfaction leads to social action,” and we just have to look at the unrest in 2020 to see that this is true.
 This release should be considered among the top hip-hop albums in 1990’s Seattle.
 (Written by Novocaine132.)

 As Far As Eye Can See was created in 1994 and features appearances from: